OpenGeoHub/SoilSamples/docs/035-import_wrb_data.md

 WoSIS are the actual observations of soil types and should be considered ground-truth.
 The HWSDv2 contains the WRB 2022 version soil types per mapping unit, but these are potentially of variable accuracy and should be only used to fill gaps in training data.
+We had to manually adjust harmonize some classes that we either outdated (old WRB versions) or are missing prefix / suffix.

 There are many more point datasets with WRB classification or compatible classification that could be added to the list of training points.
-Below we list most recent datsets with soil types imported to produce the most up-to-date compilation of soil training data.
+Below we list most recent datasets with soil types that we import and add to WoSIS to produce the most up-to-date compilation of soil training data.

 ## Additional point datasets with WRB classes